Equivalences (EQS)

 After making the selection and clicking on Add, the edit mode will open, which allows the possibility to define the equivalence relations for the selected component.

-Categories of Equivalence Relations
+Categories of Covering Relations of Equivalences

 Category 1 → Triggers completion of → (Covers)